arrestle/proto-example-log-api/README.md

 ## Why are we doing this?
 Why do you care?

-While immediately relevant for structured logging, .proto will be even more impactful when backend correlation across services and Grafana-based visualization are in place.
-B By adopting Protobuf now, we will have a headstart towards tracing later, and eliminate the need to rework structured (JSON) logging later to accomodate otlp.
+We agree that OTEL implementation is slotted for phase 2.
+We propose the use of Protobuf in phase 1 to allow us to generate identical JSON structures in both Python and Go as demonstrated in this repo.

+Protobuf generated data structures allow us to implement JSON structured logging now, and clarify the path forward to OTEL tracing in phase 2.
+We will also have the opportunity to socialize Protobuf with less complex .proto files before we tackle OTEL implementation.

 **Note:** This is a minimal proof of concept.
-Logs are serialized as JSON rather than binary OTLP, and utilize only standard Python libraries.
+Logs are serialized as JSON rather than binary OTLP, and utilize only standard Python and Go libraries.

 ## Proof of Concept Scope
 * Utilizes native protoc tooling without introducing extra dependencies, ensuring easy adoption across projects.